arthurnunesc/arabic-web-scraper/README.md

   - Changes string encoding to UTF-8, inverting the text as needed.
 - PyArabic
   - Used to strip diacritics from the arabic words.
+- SQLite3
+  - Used to store the data fetched.

 ## To-do